wildonion/blog/_pages/about.md

 ---
+title: About
+permalink: "/about/"
 layout: page
-title: About
-permalink: /about/
-image: '/assets/img/erfan.jpg'
+image: "/assets/img/erfan.jpg"
 ---

 Hi, my name is Erfan Arefi, I'm a full stack developer and researcher in computer science, founder of `uniXerr` and a hungry learner.

+I love sharing my ideas and thoughts on computer science, technology especially artificial intelligence and coding with everyone, so I created this blog to write about them all.
+Hope you enjoy!

-> You can find me and know more at the bottom of the page. ;-)
+> You can find out more about me at the bottom of the page. ;-)